tjyothis4/tjyothis4.github.io/_teaching/coursework.md

 * **CMSC330, Organization of Programming Languages (A-):** Theory of Programming Languages.
 Probably the best CS course I've taken at UMD.
 So good.
 Took it when Cliff was co-teaching with Anwar.
 OCaml code is beautiful and you might even be turned off by Python/Java and the like after this course.

 * **CMSC250, Discrete Structures (A+):** This course also varies from Instructor to Instructor.
 I took it with Maksym Morawski.
 He enjoys/prides himself on giving exams that really test your understanding.
 What this translates to is hard/long exams with questions that are fun and challenging.
 Take it with him if you want a somewhat unorthodox Instructor.
+People might tell you this class is useless but I found that (especially if you haven't seen it before) the mental rewiring discrete math problems give you is extremely useful for Algorithms and Probability.
+In general, problem solving experience is good and this class gives everyone a chance to gain some.

 * **CMSC132, Object-Oriented Programming II (A):** Standard Introductory course.
 Fawzi really elevated my learning experience.
 Extremely valuable course too.